calmm-js/partial.lenses/README.md

 // 6
 ```

-Note that `L.mergeAs` is staged so that after given the first two arguments a
+Note that `L.mergeAs` is staged so that after given the first two arguments,
-computation step is performed.
+`L.mergeAs(f, m)`, a computation step is performed.

 See also: [`L.concatAs`](#L-concatAs).